groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mobi-to-ppt.md

     code: |
         ```java
-        // Load the source MOB%C4%B0 file to be converted
+        // Load the source MOBI file to be converted
-        Converter converter = new Converter("input.mob%C4%B0");
+        Converter converter = new Converter("input.mobi");
         // Get the convert options ready for the target PPT format
         ConvertOptions convertOptions = new FileType().fromExtension("ppt").getConvertOptions();
         // Convert to PPT format